Loxrel/DiscordTrophiesWidget/README.md

 **Exept for steam you need this run on the computer you're playing for it the work**

-For now I only have Steam and GOG enabled but I'm working on getting other platforms done
+For now I only have Steam and GOG enabled but I'm working on getting other platforms done I'm also working on a fix for the images which in my opinions aren't always good as we don't always have the games icons